Top-100-Coders/Electro-Demand/README.md

 3. Suggests the optimal power generation source (solar or hydro) depending on the weather.
 4. Calculates the total power needed to meet demand.
 5. Determines power generation by source (solar and hydro) for user-specified inputs.
+6. Generate a report about the prediction made using Open AI services.

 # Usage
 1. Usage